Vector35/binaryninja-api/docs/guide/index.md

 ![new tab](../img/newtab-compact.png "New Tab Compact Mode"){ width="700" }

 A "Compact Mode" exists which presents only file paths.
 This can be enabled and disabled from the right-click menu.
-Additionally, within Binary Ninja settings, "CompactBase" mode can be enabled, which only shows the filenames.
+Additionally, within Binary Ninja settings, `CompactBase` mode can be enabled, which only shows the filenames.

 ### Recent Files